pdp10/sbpipe/docs/source/user_manual.md

 ## Introduction
 This package contains a collection of pipelines for dynamic modelling of biological systems.
-It aims to automate common processes and speed up productivity for tasks such as model simulation, single and double parameter scan, and parameter estimation.
+It aims to automate common processes and speed up productivity for tasks such as model simulation, single/double parameter scan, and parameter estimation.

 ### Requirements